 Survey of Londoners

-The Survey of Londoners is a new study designed to provide a robust, up-to-date and representative evidence base on key issues for Greater London Authority’s social integration and wider social policy agendas.
+The second wave of a study designed to provide a robust, up-to-date and representative evidence base on key issues for Greater London Authority’s social integration and wider social policy agendas.

-- 8% of Londoners often or always feel lonely
+- Eight per cent of Londoners often or always felt lonely (unchanged from 2018-19).

 The Survey of Londoners is a web-first survey of 8,630 Londoners aged 16+ using a stratified random probability design.
 It was designed to encourage participants to complete the survey online, but offered paper self-completion surveys to all non-responding households to maximise response and sample quality.